 15% of the excess where there are three or more relevant children.

-- In cases where the children exercise overnight visits to the absent parent the level of maintenance may be “discounted” by one-seventh if the number of overnight visits exceeds 52 each year, two-sevenths if the number of overnight visits exceeds 104 nights and so on.
+- In cases where the children have overnight visits to the absent parent the level of maintenance may be “discounted” by one-seventh if the number of overnight visits exceeds 52 each year, this increases to two-sevenths if the number of overnight visits exceeds 104 nights and so on.

-The CSA fees may be waived for the victim where there has been domestic violence.
+The CMS fees may be waived for the victim where there has been domestic violence.